University of Wisconsin Hospital & Clinics

 Water efficient hospital campus.

-AEI’s sustainability team provided a building envelope comprised of materials managing heat transfer and solar performance while maintaining the architectural composition.
-With water reuse designed into the system, high efficiency mechanical systems, and the reversal of ground and surface water degradation, potable water use was reduced by 70%, totaling 12 million gallons per year.
-Seven interconnected ponds allow reuse of over 6 million gallons of water per year, supplying 80% of cooling tower and landscape needs.
+AEI's sustainability team designed a building envelope comprised of materials managing heat transfer and solar performance while maintaining the architectural composition.
+With water reuse integrated into the system, high-efficiency mechanical systems, and the reversal of ground and surface water degradation, potable water use was reduced by 70%, saving 12 million gallons of water per year.
+Seven interconnected ponds allow for the reuse of over six million gallons of water per year, covering 80% of the hospital's cooling tower and landscape needs.

-Through thoughtful early design and planning, sustainable measures were accomplished while providing the necessary sterile environment to strengthen patient outcomes and accommodate for future expansion and emerging technology systems.
+Through thoughtful early design and planning, UW Health's sustainable design ensures a sterile environment that strengthens patient outcomes while accommodating future expansions and integrating emerging technology systems.

 Location